 Track sleeper berth time

 The best way to prevent sleeper berth violations and abide by Hours of Service regulations is to use an ELD compliance solution.
-Samsara's electronic logging device is an FMCSA-approved ELD that connects to the engine's OBD port and automatically collects vehicle data throughout the day.
+Samsara's electronic logging device is an FMCSA-registered ELD that connects to the engine's OBD port and automatically collects vehicle data throughout the day.
 This, combined with the HOS electronic log book in the Samsara Driver App, provides fleets with an accurate and complete read of their compliance.